Calculation of LSAT Percentile

 LSAT Percentile Calculation and Interpretation

-The percentile score you receive in your LSAT score card does not merely indicate the percentage of candidates who have scored less or the percentage of candidates who have scored more than you.
-LSAC uses a 3 step process to calculate your LSAT percentile score to ensure that all the external factors that can affect your LSAT score is taken into account.
-A step-by-step process of calculating your LSAT percentile is given below.
+The percentile score you receive in your LSAT does not merely indicate the percentage of candidates who have scored less or the percentage of candidates who have scored more than you.
+LSAC uses a 3 step process to calculate your standing to ensure that all the external factors that can affect your score is taken into account.
+A step-by-step process of calculating scaled scores is given below.

-- Now LSAC will analyze the difficulty level of the LSAT that you have appeared for.
-If the examination was a difficult one then 3 marks will be added to your 'scaled score' otherwise 3 marks will be deducted from it.
+- Next, LSAC analyzes the difficulty level of the test that you have appeared for.
+If the examination was a difficult one, then 3 marks will be added to your 'scaled score' otherwise 3 marks will be deducted from it.

-- LSAC will now convert this score to a percentile score after taking into account some other factors like, the competition level and the number of LSATs that you have appeared for.
-After that it will report your final LSAT percentile score.
+- LSAC will now convert this score to a percentile score after taking into account some other factors like, the competition level and the number of tests you have appeared for.
+After that, it will report your final score in percentage format.

 - Although the process is apparently easy, but it is not so.
-LSAC uses a number of statistical data and a mathematical formula of equating to report your final LSAT percentile score.
+LSAC uses a number of statistical data and a mathematical formula of equating to report your final result.
 The use of the percentile score does not end here.
 It is necessary for you to be able to interpret it.
-Some methods of interpreting your percentile score is discussed in the following section.
+Some methods of interpreting your percentile score are discussed in the following section.

-Although LSAC insists that the LSAT score is only a prediction of your logical and analytical skills, it is by far the most important thing that the admissions department of a law school will take into account while granting you admission.
+Although LSAC insists that your score is only a prediction of your logical and analytical skills, it is by far the most important thing that the admissions department of a law school will take into account while granting you admission.
 A combination of high percentile score and good GPA will ensure your admission into a good law school.
-For example if your 'scaled score' is 180 then your percentile rank is 99.9.
-Similarly, if your 'scaled score' is 153 then the percentile rank you will receive is 55.6.
+For example if your 'scaled score' is 180, then your percentile rank is 99.9.
+Similarly, if your 'scaled score' is 153, the percentile rank you will receive is 55.6.
 Some of the score conversions are as follows:

 - A 'raw score' in the range of 98-101 will result in a 'scaled score' of 180 which will subsequently result in a percentile rank of 99.9.